 Key changes, alow knowns as key combinations or key variations, is the maximum number of how many different keys that a lock design can accept.
 The simple fact is, the more key changes the lock design can provide, the harder it is to decode.
-We will mainly talk about double bitted lever locks here as they are the main key lock types for safes and vaults.
+We will mainly talk about double bitted lever locks here as they are the main types of key lock for safes and vaults.

 How are key changes counted?

 For levers locks, counting the possible key changes is not hard.

 Number of key changes = (number of different key cuts) ^ (number of levers)

 For example, a 3-lever lock with 4 different key cut lengths, then the possible key changes are 4^3= 64

 According to UL 437 – standard for safety key locks, there is a minimum requirement of key changes to ensure the lock is secure for different applications.

 For door locks and locking cylinders, there shall be at least 1000 key changes for a design.